 Most credit card processors (but not all) don’t actually process transactions themselves.
 Instead, they save on processing fees by signing up with a bank or institution that does the processing.
 This means that on top of paying your processor’s fees, you’re also paying middleman markups.
 Ask your current processor if they use a middleman.
 When searching for a new one, ask the same thing.
 You’ll notice a difference in fees and markup between the ones that do and the ones that don’t use that third-party processor.

 Set Up Your Account & Terminal Properly

 One simple mistake could lead to higher processing fees, so setting up your account the right way from the start can make all the difference.
 Provide the correct business information, such as type of transactions, type of business, and frequency of transactions because this matters to many processors (but not all).

-It’s the same idea with the way your terminal is set up and used.
+It’s the same with the way your terminal is set up and used.
 Get into the habit of batching transactions within 24 hours to lower the number of transactions for that period and to reduce processing fees.
-This method is more cost-effective than batching every few days or a couple times per week.
+This method is more cost-effective than batching every few days or a couple of times per week.
 The longer you wait to settle the batch, the higher the fees and rates from the credit card companies.

 Not all credit cards are treated equally.
-Certain cards cost more to process than others.
+Certain credit cards/debit cards cost more to process than others.
 You need to choose to accept the cards that work best for your business.
 To onset costs of more expensive card types, make sure you’re meeting as many qualifying requirements as possible.